doug-wade/docs/_docs_security/3_disclosure-policy.md

 ### 1. Report

-Receiving the submitted vulnerability report from the researcher/reporter.
+Receiving the submitted vulnerability report from the researcher/reporter, sent to [report@snyk.io](mailto:report@snyk.io).
 Snyk will verify and document each reported vulnerability prior to developer notification.

 ### 2. Developer Notification